 When the lifted model was finished, Dennis thought he had seen it somewhere before, and then he remembered Mike Kautzman's 1953 CJ-3B (right) on CJ3B.info.

-He used the engine from the M38A1 with many added and modified details including hoses, wiring, horn, battery and air cleaner.
+The rear body of the Okuno kit was modified by using a rear panel from the M38A1 and an Accurate Armour CJ-5 tailgate.
+It also has the engine from the M38A1 with many added and modified details including hoses, wiring, horn, battery and air cleaner.

 Thanks to Roberto Flores and Morihisa Ochi, Heavy Arty at Armorama, and Jim Lewis of GunTruck Studios. -- Derek Redmond